 What is the procedure for constructing the crossing?

-You are required to lodge an Application for a Permit to Carry Out Works Within a Council Road Reservation.
+You are required to lodge an Road Works Permit Application.
 The application incurs a fee in accordance with Council’s Fees and Charges Schedule.
 The permit contains conditions that must be followed and requires inspections to be undertaken at various stages of construction.
 Council will provide you with a crossing design and specifications.

 Please note: It is illegal to construct a crossing without a permit from Council.
 Property owners with illegal crossings may be liable for prosecution.